-The path to U.S. citizenship can take a while, though it is worth it for those who pursue legal entry into the country.
-During the waiting period, it is possible for your situation to change and you need a decision from U.S. Citizenship and Immigration Services more quickly.
+The path to U.S. citizenship can take a while, though it is worth it for those who are willing and able to do things right.
+During the waiting period, it is possible for your situation to change.
+If that happens, you may need a decision from U.S. Citizenship and Immigration Services more quickly.

 Fortunately, there is a chance that your immigration application could get approved more quickly.
 Here is what you need to know about expedited case processing.